 Muscovado sugar is the best deal when it comes to sweetness as it brings the goodness of sugar cane to your taste.
 As we all know that if we stop refining the natural product, we will be able to relish great nutritional benefits from all sorts of foods, even sweets!

-Muscovado sugar is called a natural, unrefined substitute to the brown sugar.
+Muscovado sugar is called a natural, unrefined substitute for brown sugar.
 It owes its stout flavor to the impurities that are exposed out of the refined sugars.
 Though molasses are the most nutritious portion of the sugar cane plant, is healthier than a regular table sugar cube.

 What is Muscovado?